 This is a beautiful Ash bowl, measuring 14.75″ in diameter.
+This bowl was hand-turned on a lathe.
 It has a non-toxic, food-safe oil finish.
 This large bowl could be used as a salad bowl, a fruit bowl, or as a decorative display piece.
-This is a very large bowl – it will hold lots of salad or fruit!
+This is a very large bowl – it will hold *lots* of salad or fruit!
 A little over 8 quarts!

 A bowl this size would make an excellent centerpiece or gift.
 It would be lovely on your table, filled with ornaments and pine boughs for the holidays.
 With proper care, this bowl will last for generations.

 Bowl size: 14.75″ diameter, 4.25″ high.